brownhci/WebGazer/README.md

 run `npm install` within the repository to download the packages from the package.json file

+run `npm install -g browser-sync`

+run `npm install -g jquery`

+run `npm install -g sweetalert`

-then run the index.html file as a server (e.g. using browsersync)
+then run the index.html file as a server (e.g. using browsersync `browser-sync start --server --files "*"`)

 This index.html file will run you through the modified user feedback module by Laybluff.